Celia Imrie: Personal life

 Imrie lives in London and in Nice, France.
-She has a son, Angus Imrie, with the actor Benjamin Whitrow, but has said that she "hated the idea of marriage", describing it as a "world of cover-up and compromise".
-Angus appears as her on-screen son in Kingdom and has acted in other productions, having studied drama and performance at the University of Warwick.
+She has a son, Angus Imrie, born in 1994, with the actor Benjamin Whitrow.
+Angus appears as her on-screen son in Kingdom (2007–2009) and has acted in other productions, having studied drama and performance at the University of Warwick.

 When she was 14, she was admitted to the Royal Waterloo Hospital suffering from anorexia nervosa.
 Under the care of controversial psychiatrist William Sargant, she was given electroshock and large doses of the anti-psychotic drug Largactil.

-She was the guest on Desert Island Discs on BBC Radio 4 on 13 February 2011.
-In 2013, she was awarded an honorary doctorate by the University of Winchester.
+In July 2005, she suffered a pulmonary embolism and was hospitalised for two weeks.

 Imrie was featured in the BBC genealogy series Who Do You Think You Are? in October 2012 and discovered that an ancestor on her mother's side was William, Lord Russell, a Whig parliamentarian executed for treason in 1683, after being found guilty of conspiring against Charles II.
-Imrie's great-great uncle, William Imrie, was a founder of the White Star Line and she is a descendant of Sir Cosmo Duff-Gordon who survived the sinking of the Titanic.
+Imrie's great-great uncle, William Imrie, was a founder of the White Star Line.
+Imrie is the ten-times-great granddaughter of the infamous Frances Carr, Countess of Somerset.